DR. EMILY'S STORY

 There is so much hope for our children's progress and our children's future.
 I hope that my work here helps parents, teachers, caregivers, and other clinicians in understanding the perspectives of families raising neurodiverse children in the 21st century.
 I’m hoping this work reaches families outside of metropolitan areas who do not have access to the most up-to-date ideas in parenting children with certain developmental needs.

-The upcoming online course "Parenting On Your Own Path [The Roadmap]" is designed as a self-study course for parents transitioning into this unexpected parenting journey.
+The lesson within my online course "Parenting On Your Own Path [The Roadmap]" are designed as a self-study course for parents transitioning into this unexpected parenting journey.
 My hope is that it helps you shift your mindset and understand your child in ways you never imagined.
 The social stories I write are for parents, teachers, and children who may need to make sense of the world in more literal ways, especially when big feelings are involved.
 And, the blog will continue to include all kinds of topics including how to support anxiety and emotional regulation, how to structure routines at home for children with rigid thinking and/or executive functioning weaknesses, building support with your child’s school and teachers, how to support your child’s siblings, and how to take care of yourself.